Satisfactory Academic Appeal Request Form

-Please note: Excessive withdrawals, incomplete coursework, retroactive drops, repeated courses, and non-credit remedial coursework count as attempted coursework, and may cause you to be placed on SAP probation which could possibly jeopardize future financial aid eligibility.
+Please note: Excessive withdrawals, incomplete coursework, drops, retroactive drops, repeated courses, and non-credit remedial coursework count as attempted coursework, and may cause you to be placed on SAP probation which could possibly jeopardize future financial aid eligibility.

 Qualitative Factor – This is the cumulative grade point average a student must achieve in order to receive financial aid.